srp250/SI206_FinalProj/README.md

-# SI 206 Final Project: Measuring Post Popularity on Reddit
+# SI 206 Final Project: Measuring & Visualizing Post Popularity on Reddit

 # Purpose of Project
 Retrieve which posts gain the most traction on Reddit in general, but also specifically within Subreddits within a span of 24 hours.